mikeshulman/narya/README.md

 Narya is eventually intended to be a proof assistant implementing Multi-Modal, Multi-Directional, Higher/Parametric/Displayed Observational Type Theory, but a formal type theory combining all those adjectives has not yet been specified.
 At the moment, Narya implements a normalization-by-evaluation algorithm and typechecker for an observational-style theory with Id/Bridge types satisfying parametricity, of variable arity and internality.
 There is a parser with user-definable mixfix notations, and user-definable record types, inductive datatypes and type families, and coinductive codatatypes, with functions definable by matching and comatching case trees.

 Narya is very much a work in progress.
 Expect breaking changes, including even in fundamental aspects of the syntax.
 But on the other side of the coin, feedback on anything and everything is welcome.
+In particular, please report all crashes, bugs, unexpected errors, and other unexpected, surprising, or unintuitive behavior.

 ## Top level interface